Last Updated on January 18, 2022 by Zwivel Team

-Facial symmetry is regarded by many as a primary factor in beauty.
-However, everyone’s face is a least slightly asymmetrical — even your favorite actor or supermodel — and symmetrical faces are not necessarily the most beautiful.
+Facial symmetry is regarded by many as a key part of beauty, but perfectly symmetrical faces are not always the most beautiful.

-However, those with noticeable or extreme facial asymmetry may feel self-conscious and wish to achieve a more balanced facial appearance.
-This can be achieved through injectable facial fillers, surgery or other means.
+Those with noticeable or extreme facial asymmetry may feel self-conscious and wish to achieve a more balanced facial appearance.
+This can be achieved through injectable facial fillers, surgery, or by other means.

-There are several potential causes of facial asymmetry:
+There are several potential causes of extreme facial asymmetry:

 - Trauma that breaks the nose or alters other facial features